miguelgz95/contacts-app/README.md

 _Go to the browser and access the application: http://localhost:3000/_

-_Finally, enter the following credentials to log in_
+_Finally, enter the following credentials to log in:_

 _Username: A-SAFE DIGITAL_

 _Password: password_